Overview

 Verifiable Credentials (VC)

-Verifiable Credentials (VCs) is a digital attestations that are cryptographically signed and verifiable, making them tamper-evident and reliable.
-VCs can represent various facets of an individual’s identity, from academic achievements and employment history to medical records.
-These credentials place control and privacy squarely in the hands of the individual, who can store and manage them in a digital identity wallet, for instance, Affinidi Vault.
+Verifiable Credentials (VCs) are digital attestations that are cryptographically signed and verifiable.
+They are tamper-evident and trustworthy.
+VCs can represent identity details such as academic records, employment history, or medical data.
+Users store and manage VCs in a digital identity wallet like Affinidi Vault.

 Affinidi Vault issues VCs using the W3C Data Model.
-Example of a Verifiable Credential.
+See an example of a Verifiable Credential.

 { "@context": [ "https://www.w3.org/2018/credentials/v1", "https://schema.affinidi.com/EmailV1-0.jsonld" ], "id": "claimId:63b5d11c0d1b5566", "type": [ "VerifiableCredential", "Email" ], "holder": { "id": "did:key:zQ3shiEH16wHAfbQSSuYB1Lc3KSQC31W4gkaXKa8PgCSz83du" }, "credentialSubject": { "email": "non-existant-email@non-existant.com" }, "credentialSchema": { "id": "https://schema.affinidi.com/EmailV1-0.json", "type": "JsonSchemaValidator2018" }, "issuanceDate": "2024-05-30T19:14:31.964Z", "expirationDate": "2025-05-30T19:14:31.964Z", "issuer": "did:key:zQ3shiEH16wHAfbQSSuYB1Lc3KSQC31W4gkaXKa8PgCSz83du", "proof": { "type": "EcdsaSecp256k1Signature2019", "created": "2024-05-30T19:14:31Z", "verificationMethod": "did:key:zQ3shiEH16wHAfbQSSuYB1Lc3KSQC31W4gkaXKa8PgCSz83du#zQ3shiEH16wHAfbQSSuYB1Lc3KSQC31W4gkaXKa8PgCSz83du", "proofPurpose": "assertionMethod", "jws": "eyJhbGciOiJFUzI1NksiLCJiNjQiOmZhbHNlLCJjcml0IjpbImI2NCJdfQ..FEqEKSPZCHKY9XuCywtOSBzhn1EHRFEle67bfJt-3wUFvMnk9pGmQO52EOCB65WcgXSesCgKasgXZKZOJXbF5A" } }